Faqih001/AI-For-Software-Engineering/README.md

 - **Chainlink (LINK)**: Decentralized oracle network
 - **Polygon (MATIC)**: Ethereum scaling platform
 - **NEAR Protocol (NEAR)**: Layer 1 blockchain

+## ✅ Web App Conversion

+CryptoBuddy has been converted from a command-line application to a full-featured web application using Streamlit, making it more accessible and user-friendly while preserving all the advanced functionality of the original version.
+The web interface provides:

+1. **Intuitive Navigation**: Tabbed interface for easy access to different features
+2. **Interactive Data Visualization**: Dynamic charts and graphs for technical analysis
+3. **Responsive Design**: Accessible from desktop and mobile browsers
+4. **Live Updates**: Real-time data fetching and alert monitoring
+5. **Enhanced User Experience**: Form-based inputs and dropdown menus for easier interaction

+### 📱 Application Screenshots

+#### Chat Interface
+The chat interface features a conversation-style layout with user messages and CryptoBuddy responses, making it easy to ask questions about cryptocurrencies in natural language.

+#### Technical Analysis Dashboard
+The Technical Analysis tab provides interactive price charts with technical indicators like RSI, SMA, Bollinger Bands, and more, along with automated signal interpretations.

+#### Portfolio Visualization
+The Portfolio tab displays allocation recommendations with pie charts and performance metrics, allowing users to compare different investment strategies.

+#### User Profile Management
+The Profile tab offers an intuitive form to set risk tolerance, sustainability preferences, and other user settings that affect recommendations.

+#### Price Alert Configuration
+The Price Alerts tab provides a simple interface to set, monitor, and manage cryptocurrency price alerts with real-time notifications.

 ## ✅ Advanced Features